How To Treat Burns At Home – 14 Natural Remedies To Try

 Best Home Remedies To Treat Burns Naturally

-Note: Resort to first aid before trying any of the remedies listed below.
+Note: Resort to first aid before trying any of the home remedies for burns listed below.
 Run cold water on the burned area for at least 10 minutes and then apply an over-the-counter antibiotic ointment.
 You can also immerse the affected area in a bowl of cool water if running water is not available.

 1. Essential Oils